 Cherry blossom are only at mankai (full bloom) for between 2-5 days, depending on weather conditions that set in after they reach this precious state.
 If there is heavy rain or wind during the sakuras‘ achievement of full bloom, it decreases the duration of mankai.

-If you visit Osaka in 2022, which is likely your next possibility due to Covid-related border closures, you should try and time your trip with the 2022 cherry blossom season.
-Sakura trees in Osaka should be reaching full bloom between March 30-April 7, 2022, depending on which species they are, and other conditions and factors that will become clearer as Spring 2022 approaches.
+If you visit Osaka in 2023, you should try and time your trip with the 2023 cherry blossom season.
+Sakura trees in Osaka should be reaching full bloom between March 30-April 7, 2023, depending on which species they are, and other conditions and factors that will become clearer as Spring 2023 approaches.

 The Bottom Line